RoshanCyriac/Ai-bot/README.md

-# AI Reminder Assistant
+# AI Reminder Assistant with Function Calling

-A FastAPI application that uses Google's Gemini AI to provide a chat interface with reminder functionality.
+A FastAPI application that uses Google's Gemini AI with function calling capabilities to provide a chat interface with reminder functionality.

 ## Features

 - Chat with Google's Gemini AI model
 - Set reminders using natural language
 - View all reminders
+- Uses Gemini's function calling to intelligently handle reminder operations
 - Modern, responsive UI

+## How Function Calling Works

+This application uses Gemini's function calling capabilities to:

+1. Define tools (functions) that the AI can use
+2. Let the AI decide when to call these functions based on user intent
+3. Execute the appropriate function when the AI determines it's needed
+4. Return the function's result to the user

+This approach is more flexible than keyword matching because:
+- The AI understands user intent more naturally
+- Users can phrase their requests in many different ways
+- The AI extracts the necessary parameters from natural language

 ## Requirements